GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/contribute-to-the-assets-store.md

 !!! note

-    - Thumbnail and previews must be 1280x720 pixels.
+    - Thumbnail and previews must be 1280x720 pixels in .png only.
-    - JPG or PNG
-    - The thumbnail must have the following name: `Thumbnail.png`.
+    - The thumbnail must have the following name: `thumbnail.png`.
-    - Previews are a maximum of 9.
-They must be named `preview1.png`, `preview2.png`, ..., `preview9.png`
+    - Previews are a maximum of 9, they must be named `preview1.png`, `preview2.png`, ..., `preview9.png`

-## For images (animated sprites, tiled sprites or GUI):
+## Package the images (animated sprites, tiled sprites or GUI):

 In a nutshell: these are the basic rules to submit video game asset images.
 Make sure that your files respect the following guidelines: